 - The Affordable Care Act, which imposes certain reporting obligations on manufacturers of drugs, devices and biologics.
 Specifically, such manufacturers are required to report payments or other transfers of value to or on behalf of a physician or teaching hospital by such manufacturers, as well as any ownership or investment interest held by physicians in such manufacturers.
 On February 1, 2013, CMS issued the final rule to implement this so-called "Sunshine" provision of the Affordable Care Act.
-Under the final rule, we will be subject to the data collecting, reporting and public disclosure obligation.
-Data collecting obligations must begin by August 1, 2013, with reporting obligations beginning on March 31, 2014.
+Under the final rule, we are subject to the data collecting, reporting and public disclosure obligation.
+Data collecting obligations began August 1, 2013, and the initial reporting obligations must be satisfied by March 31, 2014.
 Reported data will be made publicly available by September 30, 2014.
 Violations of the reporting requirements are subject to civil monetary penalties. - The Affordable Care Act also grants the Office of Inspector General additional authority to obtain information from any individual or entity to validate claims for payment or to evaluate the economy, efficiency or effectiveness of the Medicare and Medicaid programs, expands the permissible exclusion authority to include any false statements or misrepresentations of material facts, enhances the civil monetary penalties for false statements or misrepresentation of material facts, and enhances the Federal Sentencing Guidelines for those convicted of federal healthcare offenses.